|

 SJ Corporation Limited

-Your directors take pleasure in presenting the Forty-Third (43rd) Board's Report on the
+Your directors take pleasure in presenting the Forty-Fourth (44th) Board's Report on

-business and operations of your Company (the "Company" or "SJ Corporation
+the business and operations of your Company (the "Company" or "SJ

-Ltd."), along with the audited financial statements for the Financial Year
+Corporation Ltd."), along with the audited financial statements for the Financial

 Financial Results: